 - Montana’s Child Labor Law Reference Guide: Rules and exemptions for minors

-While Montana is less restrictive in its labor and wage laws, it still has specific regulations and will charge penalties for noncompliance.
+Although it is less restrictive in its labor and wage laws, there are specific regulations and penalties for noncompliance to take note of when learning how to do payroll in Montana.
 It has a state income tax, SUTA, and workers’ comp requirements.
 It’s important to understand the payroll laws and apply them from when you first hire an employee until the last paycheck.